HAL9000COM/PicFinder/README.md

 ## Features

 * Search for text in images using OCR.
 Tested with English, Traditional Chinese, Simplified Chinese.
-* Search for objects in images using YOLOv8.
-Labels from COCO or Open Image V7.
+* Search for objects in images using YOLO11.
+Labels from COCO.
 * Search for images using its class.
 Labels from ImageNet.
 * Supported image formats: formats supported by OpenCV: bmp, dib, jpeg, jpg, jpe, jp2, png, webp, avif, pbm, pgm, ppm, pxm, pnm, pfm, sr, ras, tiff, tif, exr, hdr, pic.